upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 ## Configure your control plane

-Upbound recommends using a git repo hosted on a version control service as the single source of truth containing the definition for your control plane's configuration.
-In this repo, you will place all configurations applicable to your control plane.
+Upbound recommends using a Git repository hosted on a version control service as the single source of truth.
+The Git repository should contain the definition for your control plane's configuration.
+In this repository, you should put all configurations applicable to your control plane.
 At a high level, you can think about the configuration of your control plane as boiling down to:

 - your platform API
 - resource claims against those APIs
 - integrations, and the configuration of those integrations
 - runtime configuration, such as ProviderConfigs or EnvironmentConfigs

-We will first cover what it means to configure each of these, what "integrations" mean in the context of your control plane, and finally we'll suggest how to structure your repo source of truth.
+The section below covers what it means to configure each of these.
+It also covers what "integrations" mean in the context of your control plane.
+It provides suggestions for structuring your repository source of truth.

 ### Configure API definition